 A supply chain manager is someone who impacts the overall success of a business like no one else.
 They are involved in every element of the organization itself, including purchasing, planning, transportation, production, storage and all the invisible threads that connect all the different elements of a business.
 It is their work that ensures organizations are able to control their expenses, increase their sales and effectively maximize profits.

 Additionally, these managers focus on collaboration and facilitation.
 The supply chain is the golden thread that holds everything together, which means supply chain managers are able to execute strategies across the organization.
 Additionally, they support and diagnose the needs of any partner within the supply chain.
-As such, they have cross-functional roles, which include selecting and managing support to suppliers, thereby improving the manufacturing processes; transporting and distributing marketing campaigns in a effective manner; and communication with costumers, particularly through improved technological collaboration.
+As such, they have cross-functional roles, which include selecting and managing support to suppliers, thereby improving the manufacturing processes; transporting and distributing marketing campaigns in an effective manner; and communication with costumers, particularly through improved technological collaboration.

 Why It’s Hot

-One of the reasons why the career is so hot as well is because it spans so many different elements.
+One of the reasons why the career is so hot is because it spans so many different elements.
 It deals with transport, production, logistics, distribution, finances, engineering and more.
 As the world of business is becoming more global, many businesses are struggling to find sourcing partners that can carry their vision forward across the globe.
 Companies now understand that their supply chain is vital to their success, not in the least because consumers want the things they are after yesterday.

 Supply chain managers can find work in any industry.
 However, most find themselves employed either by federal government or the manufacturing industry.
 For federal positions, in particular, the focus tends to be on military logistics.
 Other popular industries include transportation and aerospace.